-Application for approval of the Brisbane Girls Grammar School Enterprise Agreement 2022
+Application for approval of the Brisbane Girls Grammar School Enterprise Agreement 2025

-[1] An application has been made for approval of an enterprise agreement known as the Brisbane Girls Grammar School Enterprise Agreement 2022 (the Agreement).
-This application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by The Trustees of the Brisbane Girls Grammar School T/A Brisbane Girls Grammar School (the Applicant).
-The Agreement is a single enterprise agreement.

-[2] Subject to matters that have been addressed by way of undertakings, I am satisfied that each of the requirements of ss.186, 187 and 188 of the Act as are relevant to this application for approval have been met.

-[3] As noted, pursuant to s.190(3), I have accepted undertakings from the employer.
-In accordance with ss.191(1) and 201(3) of the Act, the undertakings are taken to be a term of the Agreement.
-A copy of the undertakings is attached to the Agreement.

-[4] The Independent Education Union of Australia - Queensland and Northern Territory Branch (the IEU) being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2), I note that the Agreement covers the organisation.
+- [1] An application has been made for approval of an enterprise agreement known as the Brisbane Girls Grammar School Enterprise Agreement 2025 (the Agreement).
+The Application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
+It has been made by The Trustee of the Brisbane Girls Grammar School T/A Brisbane Girls Grammar School (the Applicant).
+The Agreement is a single enterprise agreement. - [2] The Applicant has provided written undertakings.
+I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement. - [3] I note the undertakings were provided in relation to the following: - Part-time additional hours & overtime clause 12.2.2. - [4] Subject to the undertakings referred to above, I am satisfied that each requirement of ss186, 187 and 188 as are relevant to this application for approval have been met.
+The undertakings are taken to be a term of the Agreement. - [5] The Independent Education Union of Australia Queensland and Northern Territory Branch (IEU) and Australian Nurses and Midwifery Federation QNMU Branch (ANMF) lodged their respective Form F18 statutory declarations giving notice under s.183 of the Act that each wants the Agreement to cover it.
+In accordance with s.201(2) of the Act, I note the Agreement covers the IEU and ANMF. - [6] The Agreement is approved and will operate on 1 January 2025.
+The nominal expiry date of the Agreement is 31 December 2027.

-[5] The Queensland Nurses and Midwives' Union (the QNMU) being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2) I note that the Agreement covers the organisation.

-[6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 7 December 2021.
-The nominal expiry date of the Agreement is 31 December 2024.